Kiro Review (2026): AWS Spec-Driven AI IDE for Production Work

 Multimodal and context support

 Kiro supports text-based and richer context inputs and is designed to keep reasoning connected to project artifacts.
-You can steer behavior with project-specific conventions, which helps you avoid style drift.
+Steering files let you encode project-specific conventions, which helps you avoid style drift across sessions and agents.

 Enterprise posture